9.3 Exchanges between young people and policy-makers on global issues

 The outcomes of the above consultations are available on the Policy Department website (Απορρέοντα ηλεκτρονικής διαβούλευσης του ΟΝΕΚ με τη νεολαία για το εθνικό πλάνο ανάκαμψης στο πλαίσιο του “Next Generation EU”).

 Moreover, the EU Youth Dialogue facilitates the discussion and the exchange of views on global issues.
-More specifically, the YBC’s 2021 Annual Report mentions that 17 consultation meetings took place in 2021, attended by 168 people in total.
-In addition, various events were organised, aiming to promote Dialogue, as well as meetings among the National Working Group members to plan actions and analyse the consultations’ outcomes..
+More specifically, up until now, the 15 partners had 35 meetings with 65 participants and 365 subscribers.
+In addition, various events were organised, aiming to promote Dialogue, as well as meetings among the National Working Group members to plan actions and analyse the consultations’ outcomes.
 All EU member states which have a National Working Group for EU Youth Dialogue are involved in this process.
 In Cyprus, the National Working Group consists of representatives of the Ministry of Education, Sport and Youth, the Youth Board of Cyprus and the Cyprus Youth Council, which holds the coordinating role.

 Global issues exchanges with policy-makers at the international level

-Based on the recent Annual Reports of the Youth Board of Cyprus (YBC), the Board members and staff of the YBC participated in in the following international activities on global issues affecting young people: The Working Groups on Youth Related Issues that are held during each Presidency of the European Council, as well as the European Youth Conferences and the General Directors’ meetings that are hosted by each Presidency.
+Based on the recent Annual Reports of the Youth Board of Cyprus (YBC), the Board members and staff of the YBC participate in the working groups on youth related issues Youth Related Issues that are held during each Presidency of the European Council, as well as the European Youth Conferences and the General Directors’ meetings that are hosted by each Presidency.

-The European Knowledge Centre on Youth Policy (EKCYP) of the Council of Europe : The YBC contributed to the work of the European Knowledge Centre through collecting and disseminating data and exchanging good practices on youth-related policies.
-In 2020, the YBC prepared a revised country sheet, which outlines the youth policies in Cyprus.
-Due to the pandemic, the EKCYP’s work focused on data collection, study and analysis as regards the pandemic’s effects on youth, youth organisations, and youth work development.
+The European Knowledge Centre on Youth Policy (EKCYP) of the Council of Europe: The YBC contributes to the work of the European Knowledge Centre through collecting and disseminating data and exchanging good practices on youth-related policies.

 Moreover, the 9th Environment for Europe Ministerial Conference was held in Nicosia, Cyprus from 5 to 7 October 2022.
 The Conference was organized by the Republic of Cyprus with the support of UNECE.
 The conference’s main themes were Sustainable Infrastructure, Sustainable Tourism and Education for Sustainable Development.